palevell/palevell.github.io/_posts/2019-11-18-youtube-dl-patch.md

 layout: post
 title:  PATCH - Long Tweets in youtube-dl
 date:   2019-11-18 09:34:56 -0500
-categories: Software
+categories: Tech
-tags: Development youtube-dl Twitter
+tags: development youtube-dl twitter
 ---

 If you have been experiencing *'Cannot write'* errors when trying to